KxSystems/docs/docs/learn/python/array.md

 # This code is contributed by Shreyanshi Arun
 ```

+Q is an vector programming language.
+It has a [primitive for rotating lists](../../ref/rotate.md).

 ```q
 q)2 rotate 1 2 3 4 5 6 7
 3 4 5 6 7 1 2